What is TOPS?

 - Teacher’s aide

 - Therapy aide

 Students are supported by:

-- Disability Career Specialists, whose responsibilities include job development, on-the-job training and supports, training for job sites and stakeholders, and reporting
+- Disability Career Specialists, whose responsibilities include job development, on-the-job training, job supports, and training for job sites and key stakeholders.

 Interested employers: find out more about partnering with TOPS.